brunopk/sc-rpi/doc/commands.md

 **Additionally, there some specific topics to interact with SC RPi directly:**

-- SC RPi command topic
+- SC RPi command topic: `scrpi/<section-id>/command`
-- Result topic (for successful and failed SC RPi command execution results)
+- Result topic (for successful and failed SC RPi command execution results): `scrpi/result`

-These two topics are defined in `config.yaml`.
-For more information about topics see also [`/src/sc_rpi/utils/topic_utils.py`](/src/sc_rpi/utils/topic_utils.py).
+> Note that there's an specific command topic for each section in the strip, similar to Home Assistant that requires a different topic for each entity (see [`/src/sc_rpi/utils/topic_utils.py`](/src/sc_rpi/utils/topic_utils.py)).

 All messages, to/from SC RPi and Home Assistant, are **JSON-formatted** messages.
-Commands sent through the **SC RPi command topic** have the same format:
+Commands sent through the SC RPi command topic have the same format:

 ```json
 {